NixOS/nix/doc/manual/src/installation/installing-binary.md

 # Multi User Installation

-The multi-user Nix installation creates system users, and a system service for the Nix daemon.
+The multi-user Nix installation creates system users and a system service for the Nix daemon.

 Supported systems: